Asbjoedt/CLISC/README.md

 <sub>*XLA and XLAM file extensions are Microsoft Excel Add-in files and cannot contain worksheet cell information.
 Therefore, they are excluded from conversion but will be copied to the new archivable directory.</sub>

 ### Compare
-* Compare the spreadsheets to log workbook, file size and checksum differences between input and output file formats
+Compare original and converted spreadsheets to log differences* in

+* Workbook cell values
+* File size
+* File checksum

+<sub>*The program can currently not compare cell formatting, embedded objects, charts and other advanced spreadsheet features.</sub>

 ### General
+* Bulk convert spreadsheets in a directory
 * Include or exclude subdirectories recursively
 * Output results in CSV logs
 * Password protected or otherwise unreadable spreadsheets will not be converted or compared, but they will be copied to the new archivable directory